-Below are a comprehensive report on Singapore’s ITC training for you to based on and brief some of the first draft for you plan.
+Below is a comprehensive report on Singapore’s ITC training for you to base on and brief some of the first drafts for your plan.

-However, these are all chopped livers in comparison to the figure for tech jobs vacancies and the range of talent needed by the market.
-And with the pandemic restrictions and the tight labor market, Singapore’s situation is worsen for companies looking to hire the right talent to grow their businesses.
+However, these are all chopped livers in comparison to the figure for tech job vacancies and the range of talent needed by the market.
+And with the pandemic restrictions and the tight labor market, Singapore’s situation is worsening for companies looking to hire the right talent to grow their businesses.

 The reason for this gap is partly because of the technological advance speed.
 As the shelf life of technology is only about 18 months, it outstrips the ability to acquire the skills to keep up.
 Now, together with the advent/introduction of 5G and blockchain technologies, this will only be further accelerated.

-The recent solution for this is tightening of work pass requirements by raising qualifying salary and emphasizing the hiring of local talents.
+The recent solution for this is tightening of work pass requirements by raising qualifying salaries and emphasizing the hiring of local talents.

 Solutions for Tech talent shortage